 Alternatively, you could do this using a sachet or an envelope.
 Make small holes and place the chosen filling inside after it has been impregnated with essential oils.

 5. Tart warmer

 Take an old tart burner and place a couple of essential oil drops onto the wax.
 Don’t have a tart burner?
 This one has a beautiful design.

 This method can be used at home or in your car.
 Simply take a bowl and add a splash of the essential oil of your choice.
 Then, add potpourri or dried flowers and evenly disperse them in a bowl.
 Cover the bowl and shake it in order to mix the contents.

 Sit the bowl anywhere you’d like the fragrance to linger or you can take some of the dried flowers and tie them together with a piece of thread.
 Hang them over the rearview mirror in your car.

 7. Clothespins and air vents (super-easy)

-Take a few clothespins and add few drops of essential oil.
+Take a few clothespins and add a few drops of essential oil.
 Wooden clothespins work best because the material absorbs the oils, locking them in for a longer period of time.